-However, given the Xbox One X’s greater power it’s able to improve a game’s performance as well as its visuals.
+However, given the Xbox One X’s greater power, it’s able to improve a game’s performance as well as its visuals.
 In fact, in many instances you’ll find that if a game sticks to a 1080p output, it’ll make up for it with HDR support and a solid 60 frames per second as is the case with ARK: Survival Evolved and the improved frame rate mode offered by Rise of the Tomb Raider.

 The PS4 Pro can also run un-patched games better thanks to its PlayStation 4.5 firmware update, which introduced a 'Boost Mode'.
-With this mode activated, even games that hadn’t been patched to upscale will benefit from the increased power of the console with more stable framerates.
+With this mode activated, even games that hadn’t been patched to upscale will benefit from the increased power of the console with more stable frame rates.

 Benefits for Full HD

-Both console are great for owners of the latest 4K TVs as a result of their native and upscaled output capabilities, but both offer benefits to those with less powerful Full HD screens too.
+Both consoles are great for owners of the latest 4K TVs as a result of their native and upscaled output capabilities, but both offer benefits to those with less powerful Full HD screens too.